TimeleapLabs/InpulseX/migrate/README.md

   with the address of the newly deployed token smart contract.
 - The `setAdmin` method of the migration contract should be called by the contract owner with the address of the admin wallet.
+- The `setSender` method of the migration contract should be called by the contract owner with the address of the token contract owner.
-- The `approve` method of the token smart contract should be called by the contract owner with the address of the admin wallet, approving the maximum quantity of v2 tokens.
+- The `approve` method of the token smart contract should be called by the contract owner with the address of the migration contract, approving the maximum quantity of v2 tokens.

 ### Step 3: Liquidity